MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/power-automate-auto-claim.md

 In the Power Automate portal:

-- User triggers / saves / turnes on a premium cloud flow (or standard flow for managed environments)
+- User triggers / saves / turns on a premium cloud flow (or standard flow for managed environments)
 - User requests the Power Automate per user license

 ### Power Automate premium